AlibabaCloudDocs/cdn/intl.en-US/Quick Start/Add a domain name to Alibaba Cloud CDN.md

 Enter a Function Compute domain name.
 You must set the **Region** and **Domain Name** parameters for the Function Compute domain name.
 For more information, see [Overview](). |
     |**Port**|Select a port based on the specified origin server.     -   **Port 80**: Requests are redirected to the origin server through port 80.
     -   **Port 443**: Requests are redirected to the origin server through port 443.
 Make sure that the origin server supports HTTPS. |
-    |**Region**|Select the accelerated region.
+    |**Region**|Select an accelerated region.
 If you select **Mainland China Only** or **Global**, you must apply for an Internet Content Provider \(ICP\) number for the domain name.
 We recommend that you use [Alibaba Cloud ICP Filing System](https://beian.aliyun.com/pcContainer/myorder) to apply for ICP numbers.
 It may take some time to update data in the database of Ministry of Industry and Information Technology \(MIIT\).
 After you submit domain name information to MIIT, we recommend that you wait 8 hours before you configure the domain name in Alibaba Cloud CDN. **Note:** The pricing strategies vary based on the accelerated region.
 Choose an accelerated region based on your business requirements.
 For more information about the pricing of Alibaba Cloud CDN, see [CDN Pricing](https://www.alibabacloud.com/product/cdn/pricing).

     -   **Mainland China Only**: All requests are redirected to CDN nodes that are deployed in mainland China.
     -   **Global**: All requests are redirected to the nearest CDN nodes.